 The day after the taps run dry, they will arrive at Tygerberg Hospital to respond to incidents reported by an extensive network of city employees, government departments and relief organisations.

 “It’s very unfortunate that this crisis comes at a time when we are also having [an outbreak of] listeriosis.
+And listeriosis requires a lot of washing to contain [it]; that is the major challenge,” Zille said this week.

 Vectors such as rodents and flies infected by still-standing bodily fluids can, in turn, infect humans and cause diarrhoea, Western Cape disaster medicine director Wayne Smith said.